GeorgiosGiagkas/docker-tutorial/notes.md

 `docker container exec -it <containerName1> ping <containerName2>` : check connection between two container by pinging.

 > Bridge network does not have the DNS server build in by default. use `--link`

+`docker container run --rm it ubuntu:14:04 bash`: the --rm removes container when the container stops running (`exit`)

+### DNS Round Robin test assignment

+Use same name with different IP addresses behind the name.
+In Docker we can have multiple containers ona a created netwark that respond to the same DNS address(aliases).

+Option for docker run: `--network-alias search` when creating them, so thay are not only "called" by their container name

+> Round robin technick is a poor load balancer

+Example:

+- `docker network create dude`: create network named "dude"
+-  `docker container run -d --net dude --network-alias search elastiscearch:2`: create container for "elastiscearch:2" and run it in the background.
+Attach it to network "dude" and assign an alias with dns name "search"
+- run the previous two time to create 2 containers with random container names.
+- `docker container run --rm --net dude alpine nslookup search`: create and run container "alpine" attached to network "dude" and use the command `nslookup` to query the DNS to obtain the name or IP address.
+Then remove container.

+> `nslookup` is a network administration command-line tool available in many computer operating systems for querying the Domain Name System (DNS) to obtain domain name or IP address mapping, or other DNS records.
+The name "nslookup" means "name server lookup"

+- `docker container run --rm  --net dude centos curl -s search:9200`: same but for Centos